top of page

 The CreScent program is an owner-training program only.
 We do not offer in-house training or "board and train" services.
 We do not place already trained service dogs.
 Instead we strongly believe in Animal-Assisted Intervention (AAI) (human-animal bond), and the many benefits of the human-animal bond by training your own dog.

 Prior to acceptance into the CreScent program, we require prospective clients to fill out a questionnaire and participate in a video-conference interview.
+All dogs must be evaluated for temperament by a CreScent trainer for acceptance into the program.

 We help in selecting an appropriate service dog prospect.
 Starting with the right prospect is one of the most influential factors in successfully completing the program for a public access service dog.
 Some clients will choose to start with a puppy.
 However, many clients start with a young adult dog (up to 5 years old, depending on breed longevity and previous learning history) if the dog has the right temperament and traits for this job.